rubin-dp0/dp1-sci-prep-seminars/time-domain/Transient_Variable_demo.md

 <img src="images/screenshot_1.png" alt="Default results view." width="600"/>

 Figure 2: The default results view after running the query.
-At upper left, the [HiPS](https://aladin.cds.unistra.fr/hips/) coverage map with returned objects marked individually, or in [HEALPix](https://sourceforge.net/projects/healpix/) regions (diamonds).
+At upper left, a mostly blank window with "Data Products: " in the tab title (it's possible that you might see the [HiPS](https://aladin.cds.unistra.fr/hips/) coverage map instead).
 At upper right, the active chart plots 2 columns by default.
 Below is the table of returned data.

 ### 2.2.
 Plot statistical quantities from difference imaging to search for supernovae.